martinmosegaard/sundry-residents/README.md

 # sundry-residents

-A repo for personal settings and stuff that does not have its own project.
+A repository for personal settings and stuff that does not have its own project.